danielmccannsayles/camel-prompt-injection/README.md

    4. Lots of reminders to simplify schemas
 3. Added lots of logging to privileged_llm.

+Preliminary results (one run of the first 5 tasks of travel) seem to suggest that these tweaks are a little better than the original at handling underdocumented APIs.
+In the paper, #2 & #4 failed due to this. #2 worked correctly, and #4 failed but due to an unrelated misstep (qllm thought 4.2 > 4.7?).

+See the results in daniel/travel_log-sonnet-35

 # OLD:

 # `CaMeL`: [Defeating Prompt Injections by Design](https://arxiv.org/abs/2503.18813)